jcpny1/jcpny1.github.io/_posts/2018-04-12-testing_react_redux_thunk_with_jest.markdown

 ---

 ### *Introduction*

-The application is a Rails API back end with a JavaScript front end, in a single GitHub repository.
-All the Rails testing is done with RSpec.
+In my portfolio-analyzer repository, containing a Rails API back end and a JavaScript front end, all of the Rails testing is done with RSpec.
-Some feature tests will start a headless browser and exercise the JavaScript front end.
+There is one feature test that starts a headless browser and exercises one part of the JavaScript front end.
-Using RSpec, other than providing mock JSON responses for third-party API's, the testing was a simple as navigating to a page and issuing the command 'click'.
+RSpec testing is as simple as navigating to a page and issuing the command 'click'.
 It is incredibly readable.
 ```
       visit 'http://localhost:3000'